 - Banned Fracking in New York – Thanks to Food & Water Watch and our allies in New Yorkers Against Fracking, after years of public education and grassroots organizing with hundreds of local groups and thousands of concerned residents, Governor Cuomo announced a ban on fracking in New York State in 2014.
-We also just won a campaign with allies in 2015 that got a multi-year moratorium on fracking in Maryland.
+We also just won a campaign with allies in 2017 to ban fracking in Maryland!

 - Got Toxic Arsenic out of the Meat We Eat – We helped pass a bill in Maryland to ban the use of arsenic in chicken feed in 2012.
 The pressure from Food & Water Watch supporters and our allies continued, and we convinced the FDA to end the use of arsenic drugs nationally in 2015.